Validooo/FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue/README.md

 <h1><a href= "https://validooo.github.io/FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue/"> Link to website</a><h1>

-<h1>Work in Progress</h1>
 #FullStack-UserManagementApp-OpenApi-Springboot-Java-Vue

-The project will allow users to create contacts and manage them.
-It will use the OpenAPI generator to generate REST API classes from a YAML file.
-These classes will be implemented with Java and managed with Spring Boot.
-The frontend is then built with Vue.
-Stay tuned!!
+The project allows users to create contacts and manage them.
+It uses the OpenAPI generator to generate REST API classes in Java from a YAML file where the REST API endpoints are defined.
+The generated classes are then implemented with self-written classes (Controller, Service, Entity, Repository).
+The frontend is built with Vue and is a single-page application that comprises two routes (Userlist and AddEditUser).

 <h2> Steps to follow: </h2>